Bartholomey/the_lake_redoubt/julija/14_chapter_fourteen.md

 Even if everything falls apart, even if Julija's longsword breaks, and unless something or someone deforms my brain, the Red Fortress will be my last and unbreakable line of defence.
 I’m afraid that in the process of losing consciousness, my brain will become so damaged, I will forget about it before I faint.
 Why were the moments before I fainted in the water so peaceful?
 My body did not suffer; it simply shut down to preserve oxygen.

-*Senčna postava pravi, da razume, zakaj tista spokojnost še vedno odmeva v moji glavi.*
+*The shadowy figure says he understands why that peacefulness still lingers in my head.*

-Moj odgovor: “Because the near-drowning event, unlike you-know-what-method, was gentle and did not damage me before I lost consciousness.”
+Me: “Because the near-drowning event, unlike you-know-what-method, was gentle and did not damage me before I lost consciousness.”

-*Senčna postava pripomni, da mi je omenjena metoda všeč zato, ker se je moje telo tedaj ustavilo na neki kontrolirani in takorekoč svečani način.*
+*Shadowy figure: “Yes, your body shut down in a non-violent and ceremonial manner.”*